Ashith-Raj-K/Ashith-Raj-K/README.md

 - 👋 Hi, I’m @Ashith-Raj-K
-- 👀 I’m interested in Web developement
+- 👀 I’m interested in Software developement
 - 🌱 I’m working in Safura IT Consultants
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...